SagarDNG/Flask-Docker/README.md

 ## Step 2: Pull Docker Images

-Before running the application, pull the Docker images for `main-app` and `mock-service` from Docker Hub using the following commands:
+(This step is optinal, as docker-compose will pull if we didn't do it manually) Before running the application, pull the Docker images for `main-app` and `mock-service` from Docker Hub using the following commands:

 ```